 - Asian American + Foundation + Scholarship

 Including the year will also assist you in finding opportunities that are current.
 Two examples for Asian American students include the NAPABA Law Foundation and APIA Scholars.
-I highly recommend emailing these foundations to inquire about additional opportunities, as they’re generally connected to multiple organizations and can streamline research time.
+I highly recommend emailing these foundations to inquire about additional opportunities, as they’re generally connected to multiple organizations and can help streamline research time.

 Step 3: Expand your search with additional keywords